The culminating research experience for our majors is Senior Seminar, English 399b.

 In indicating your topic on the form I am sending you, be as specific as possible.
 If you have a very definite idea already, let me know (e.g. "Who (or What) Speaks?: Discerning the Subject in Three Stories from La Frontera (Anaya, Anzaldua, Cisneros)."
 Or you can say something less formal: "I’m interested in looking very closely at images of windows in at least one of Virginia Woolf's novels, maybe Mrs. Dalloway, and I’d also like to talk about her essays."
 If you only have a vague notion, you may indicate a general area of interest ("I want to work on ghosts in Puritan texts” or "I’d like to write on the Canterbury Tales"), but you should use this opportunity to focus your thinking as sharply as you can.
 I cannot stress one idea enough: you must talk to the faculty members you wish to work with before you complete the form.

 You may not choose a faculty consultant who is not on the list.
-If, however, you wish to avail yourself of the expertise of someone not on the list,--in another department, or teaching a departmental course this semester, or at Bryn Mawr--and if that person is willing, you may of course talk about the project with other faculty.
+If, however, you wish to avail yourself of the expertise of someone not on the list--in another department, or teaching a departmental course this semester, or at Bryn Mawr--and if that person is willing, you may of course talk about the project with other faculty.
 And remember to share your ideas with each other, for perhaps your peers are the most important resource you have.
 We will need to assign a roughly equivalent number of students to each faculty consultant.
 I will make the final assignments as soon as the forms are in, and post the list on the office door.
 As soon as you have been assigned to a faculty consultant, you must arrange a meeting to discuss your project, and begin the work of refining and fine-tuning your topic.
-By October 9th you need to send me a two-line description of your topic, approved by your faculty consultant ( a form for this has been emailed to you).
+By October 8th you need to give me a two-line description of your topic, approved by your faculty consultant (a form for this is attached to this letter).
 Please email these 2 lines to Carol Henry after you submit the form.

 Use our Library

-By November 14, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
+By November 13, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
 In developing this short bibliography, work closely with your consultant, who will help to steer you away from sources irrelevant to your project or unlikely to prove useful to you, and toward those sources most likely to help you in shaping and sharpening your own reading and thinking.
-Before the end of the semester (December 20) you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
+Before the end of the semester (December 19) you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
 Your annotations should take the form of working notes shaping the purpose and direction of your own essay.
 You may point out how certain sources will help you to locate and to advance your own argument and you may also define positions that are unlike your own, which your work will effectively challenge.
-You might find it helpful to divide the bibliography into two parts-- "likely to be used"/"unlikely to be used," or "important to my argument"/"unimportant to my argument."
+You might find it helpful to divide the bibliography into two parts—"likely to be used"/"unlikely to be used," or "important to my argument"/"unimportant to my argument."
 What's critical here is to make this stage a genuinely helpful one.
 The annotations should be engaged and productive.
+We will expect you to keep working on your senior project over the winter break.

-Please note these other important deadlines: January 27 for the outline of your entire essay and 4-5 pages of draft, and February 28 for the completed rough draft.
-The final draft of your senior essay, along with the "library authorization form" is due at 4 p.m., Thursday, April 10th.
+Please note these other important deadlines: January 26 for the outline of your entire essay and 4-5 pages of draft, and February 26 for the completed rough draft.
+The final draft of your senior essay, along with the "library authorization form" is due at 4 p.m., Thursday, April 9th.
 NO extensions to this final deadline will be given.
+Any late submissions will be marked down a full grade for each day of tardiness.

 The essay should be roughly 25-30 pages in length.
 Your readers are not absolute about such matters; however, this length is normative, and any essay that is significantly shorter or longer ought to be exceptional (in every sense).